 An experienced bar manager will be employed to oversee the day-to-day running of the business, however it will also be important that the Society's management committee has a good understanding of the pub trade and running community businesses.
 The current committee's collective experience includes private business management, finance, and extensive experience in community ownership - and not forgetting we have three former Old Forge employees and a former owner!

 What happens with the profits?

 All profits made by the pub will either be reinvested back into the business, or will be donated to other local causes which provide wider community benefit on Knoydart.

 None of the management committee or CBS members stand to personally gain from their involvement in the society, other than through the interest payable to all member shareholders.

 We secured £508,000 through the Scottish Land Fund, of which £380,000 is assigned to support acquisition costs.
 The remainder is assigned to the following: land & building tax, legal and conveyancing costs, insurance, setup (IT/office), essential repairs, and employment of a project manager.

 How much will the pub cost?

-The pub is on the market for offers over £425,000 - however this figure does not include the sellers figure for business goodwill.
-We are in the process of seeking an independent valuation of the goodwill, and once we have this information the committee will be able to assess all the figures and submit an appropriate offer to the seller.
+The pub is on the market for offers over £425,000 - however this figure does not include the sellers figure for business goodwill and other associated costs eg. fixtures & fittings and stock.

 How will you stop staff stealing?